JabezETH/RAG-Optimization-System/README.md

 ```
 ### Result

-From all the strategies used the simple pipeline with text-embedding-3-large with small chunk size performed well.
+- From all the strategies used the simple pipeline with text-embedding-3-large with small chunk size performed well.

 ### Future Plan
-Use test data with more questions to capture variety of questions
+- Use test data with more questions to capture variety of questions and evaluate.
+- Add more unit tests
-Try using opensource models to reduce cost
+- Using open source models like llama 3.1 to reduce cost

 ### Challange